Animal License Overview

-- An animal licence is a unique ID that tells us your pet belongs to you.
+- A Cat / Dog license is a unique ID that tells us your pet belongs to you.
 It allows us to reunite the two of you more quickly if your pet ever gets lost or displaced in an emergency.

 - Licensing helps control the domestic animal population.

 To register your animal, please complete the application form listed below and return it to the Town Office

 Completed form(s) must be delivered to the Town Office by:

 - Fax to 780-961-4133

 - Deliver to the Town Office at 5021-50 Street

 |Yearly license for each neutered or spayed Dog or Cat

 |Yearly license for each unaltered Dog or Cat